classroomtechtools/modularLibrariesV8/Properties/README.md

 const lib = Properties.scriptStore({jsons: false, dates: true});
 ```

-## Serializer
+## De-serializer

-Internally it uses a simple utility to ensure that dates are stored and retrieved properly, including timestamp info.
-It's also exposed via `utils` property:
+Internally it uses a simple utility to ensure that dates are stored and retrieved properly.
+This functionality is also exposed via `utils` property:

 ```js
 const date = new Date();